Explore our History

 Early history

 In 1245 Henry III began rebuilding much of the Church in the new Gothic style of architecture.
 Some monastic buildings from this period, like the magnificent octagonal Chapter House, still survive today, but others are now incorporated into later structures.
 The great dormitory is now divided into the Abbey Library and the Great Hall of Westminster School, and the Prior's residence is now part of Ashburnham House.
 The garden, where the monks took exercise and grew herbs, can still be visited.
 Part of the Infirmary now forms the Little Cloister.
 It was here that the sick were cared for and where the elderly monks lived.
 They were exempted from the ordinary regulations of the Abbey, and the Infirmary had its own chapel dedicated to St Catherine.
-The roof of this chapel was dismantled in 1578 and the house that was built over it was destroyed in the Blitz.
+The roof of this chapel was dismantled in 1578 and the house that was built over it was destroyed in the Blitz in 1941.
 It is now a private garden and a wall and some pillars of the chapel can still be seen through the doorway in the Little Cloister.
 The monastic cellarer's building, in Dean's Yard, has now been converted into a cafe.

 The Cloisters

 The cloisters, dating from the thirteenth to late fourteenth century, were the centre of monastic life where the monks spent most of their time when not at prayer or taking part in the daily services.
-The walls were decorated with paintings and lamps were suspended from chains in the roof.
+The walls were decorated with paintings, and lamps were suspended from chains in the roof.

 West cloister